 The SDA and SGL wires are ran to the LCD display and the compass module from the same pins on the ARDUINO MEGA.
 A cable needs to be manufactured (soldered together) and ran to these components.

 The membrane switch is used to control the options menu on the LCD screen which starts and stops the mower.
 The membrane switch is connected as per the diagram below:

-The Voltage and Amp readings are read by a separate Arduino Nano board.
+The Voltage, Amp and Rain Sensor readings are read by a separate Arduino Nano board.
 As the perimeter wire detection requires some special software, the normal Analog-read function in the Arduino software is not available.
 For this reason a separate Arduino Nano is used which then sends the data to the MEGA by serial communication.

 The 12V supply from the Lithium-Ion batteries is measured by the Volt and Amp sensors. (the sensors operate on 5V but they are measuring the 12V supply)

 For the Volt sensor the 12V +ve and GND lead is measured. the volt sensor measures when the battery is empty and the mower needs to re-charge